 The account number is required if you have multiple accounts for a borrower for whom you are filing more than one Form 1099-A. Additionally, the IRS encourages you to designate an account number for all Forms 1099-A that you file.
-See part L in the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+See part L in the 2008 General Instructions for Forms 1099, 1098, 5498, and W-2G.

 Box 1.
-Date of Lender's Acquisition or Knowledge of Abandonment transferred to the lender.
+Date of Lender's Acquisition or Knowledge of Abandonment

+For an acquisition, enter the date you acquired the secured property.
+An interest in the property generally is acquired on the earlier of the date title is transferred to the lender or the date possession and the burdens and benefits of ownership are transferred to the lender.
 If an objection period is provided by law, use the date the objection period expires.
 If you purchase the property at a sale held to satisfy the debt, such as at a foreclosure or execution sale, use the later of the date of sale or the date the borrower's right of redemption, if any, expires.